We often look forward to scary movies, and we’ll casually talk about being “scared to death” if we’re suddenly surprised or startled.

 Intense emotion can actually trigger a heart attack in susceptible individuals (especially those suffering from other heart conditions).
 But even people without an underlying heart problem can literally be scared (almost) to death.

 What happens when you’re scared

-This is also called broken heart syndrome or Takotusubo cardiomyopathy.
+This is also called broken heart syndrome or Takotsubo cardiomyopathy.
 Stress-induced cardiomyopathy means stress has caused (most often temporary) dysfunction or failure of the heart muscle.